MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 > [!IMPORTANT]
 > While the animated GIF support in Xamarin.Forms includes the ability to download files, it does not support caching or streaming animated GIFs.

-The [`Image`](xref:Xamarin.Forms.Image) view has a property named `IsAnimationPlaying`, of type `bool`, that controls whether an animated GIF is playing or stopped, This property is backed by a [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) object, which means that it can be the target of a data binding, and styled.
+By default, when an animated GIF is loaded it will not be played.
+This is because the `IsAnimationPlaying` property, that controls whether an animated GIF is playing or stopped, has a default value of `false`.
+This property, of type `bool`, is backed by a [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) object, which means that it can be the target of a data binding, and styled.

-By default, the `IsAnimationPlaying` property is set to `false`.
 Therefore, when an animated GIF is loaded it will not be played until the `IsAnimationPlaying` property is set to `true`.
 Playback can then be stopped by setting the `IsAnimationPlaying` property to `false`.
+Note that this property has no effect when displaying a non-GIF image source.

 > [!NOTE]
-> The `IsAnimatingPlaying` property has no effect when displaying a non-GIF image source.
+> On UWP, animated GIF support requires a minimum of Windows 10 Anniversary Update (version 1607).

 ## Icons and splash screens